MaxenceLiboz/darkly/Admin_Panel_Login/Ressources/writeUp.md

 The htpasswd file should never be exposed publicly on a web application.
 It must be stored outside of the served directory by the server.

-We were also able to find it due to the listing being activated on the `/whatever` path.
+We were also able to find it due to the directory listing being activated on the `/whatever` path.
 It is generally recommended to always disable it, which is the default for most web servers.

+The admin panel should neither been accessible for any users.
+There are several solutions to this, like whitelisting authorized IP's to access it, or use a random generated path that can't be guessed.

 Lastly, it's essential to establish a strong password policy.
 We easily decrypted the 'root' user's password with a simple online tool due to its commonality.